-So, the safe TDS level for a saltwater pool is considerably higher than for a freshwater pool.
+The safe TDS level for a saltwater pool is considerably higher than for a freshwater pool.
 However, if the TDS level of your saltwater pool exceeds 6,000 mg/L, you may have issues with your filtration system.

 Signs of High TDS

-If you’re seeing any of these common warning signs, it’s probably time to check your TDS levels.
+If you’re seeing any of these common warning signs, it’s probably time to check your TDS levels:

-- Your pool water is getting cloudy or has algae starting to form in it
+- Your pool water is getting cloudy or has algae starting to form in it.

-- Your water is salty and leaves a crusty film in the pool deck
+- Your water is salty and leaves a crusty film in the pool deck.

-- You’re having issues maintaining a steady chlorine level after shocking your pool and your cyanuric acid levels are under 50 ppm
+- You’re having issues maintaining a steady chlorine level after shocking your pool, and your cyanuric acid levels are under 50 ppm.

-- You’re starting to see excessive calcium scale deposits and your calcium hardness is under 400 ppm
+- You’re starting to see excessive calcium scale deposits, and your calcium hardness is under 400 ppm.

-Sound familiar?
+Does any of this sound familiar?
 Use the steps below to reduce your TDS levels if you find them too high after testing.